 Some areas require kids to have a permit for their lemonade stand.
 So just check your local laws before your 10-year-old sets up for business.

-Due to safety concerns, many folks are not comfortable having a 10-year-old mow the lawn.
+Due to safety concerns, many folks are not comfortable having a 10-year-old mow the lawn (however, there are definitely some capable 10-year-olds who have starting a lawn mowing company!)

-However, they will happily hire them to pull weeds, scoop up dog poo, and rake leaves.
+However, they will happily hire them to pull weeds, scoop up dog poo, rake leaves, or fix up the landscape.

 Some people will even pay a gardening assistant to haul a wheelbarrow, trim a hedge, and dig holes for new plants.